 This program is offered for those desiring advanced training beyond the Master of Divinity level.
-It offers specialized biblical training, and is designed for those, such as teachers, whose calling requires advanced graduate work.
+The Th.M. is designed for those who want specialized biblical training for pastoral ministry and for those, such as teachers, whose calling requires advanced academic work, including those planning to do Ph.D. work.

 The student entering this program must demonstrate superior ability and maturity and must have earned a Master of Divinity degree or its equivalent from a recognized seminary.
 A 3.0 grade point average (on a 4.0 scale) must have been achieved in Master of Divinity work.
 (A rare exception may be granted by the faculty in case of extremely mitigating circumstances.)
 Graduates of DBTS who apply for the Th.M. program should fill out a special application form.
 Those new to the Seminary must go through the normal application procedure.

 Each student enrolled in the Master of Theology Program is required to take at least two postgraduate seminars (maximum of four) during the resident training.
-Within the field of study being considered for a given semester, the student is assigned a specific topic on which to do independent research and to report the results of his research to the class.
-Grades are determined by the faculty on the basis of the student’s reading, research, writing, classroom presentation, and response to and interaction with other class presentations and discussion.
-Seminars are offered one each semester on a rotating basis at the option of the Academic Dean.
+Within the field of study being considered for a given semester, the student is assigned a specific topic to conduct independent research on and to report the results of his research to the class.
+Seminars are offered once each semester on a rotating basis at the option of the Dean.

 741 Seminar in Old Testament Theology